UFVideo: Towards Unified Fine-Grained Video Cooperative Understanding with Large Language Models: Experiments

 For general video understanding tasks, as presented in~\cref{tab:mvbench}, the metrics are present in order: Action Sequence (AS), Action Prediction (AP), Action Antonym (AA), Fine-grained Action (FA), Unexpected Action (UA), Object Existence (OE), Object Interaction (OI), Object Shuffle (OS), Moving Direction (MD), Action Localization (AL), Scene Transition (ST), Action Count (AC), Moving Count (MC), Moving Attribute (MA), State Change (SC), Fine-grained Pose (FP), Character Order (CO), Egocentric Navigation (EN), Episodic Reasoning (ER), Counterfactual Inference (CI).

 For video object referring tasks, we evaluate on VideoRefer-Bench-D and VideoRefer-Bench-Q, where VideoRefer-Bench-D metrics are Subject Correspondence (SC), Appearance Description (AD), Temporal Description (TD) and Hallucination Detection (HD) and use GPT-4o-2024-08-06 to evaluate semantic scores from 0 to 5.
-VideoRefer-Bench-Q is multi-choice question, the metrics are choice accuracy, including four dimensions of understandig, includiing Basic Questions (BQ), Sequential Questions (SQ), Relationship Questions (RQ), Reasoning Questions (RQ) and Future Preditions (FP).
+VideoRefer-Bench-Q is multi-choice question, the metrics are choice accuracy, including four dimensions of understanding, including Basic Questions (BQ), Sequential Questions (SQ), Relationship Questions (RQ), Reasoning Questions (RQ) and Future Predictions (FP).